Quick Site is classified as a browser hijacker and a suspicious browser extension.

 How to Remove Quick Site from Windows.

-Step 3: Clean any registries, created by Quick Site on your computer.
+Step 4: Clean Any registries, Created by Quick Site on Your PC.

 The usually targeted registries of Windows machines are the following: